How to Perform Text Analysis via Python and Advertools

 An Example of Text Analysis with Weighted Keyword Frequency via Python

-Since we need a third metric besides the keyword’s usage count for weighted frequency analysis, we can use our GSC Data for an affiliate website.
-You may think that you can’t perform a keyword frequency analysis for a data frame but actually, it is not true.
+We can use our GSC Data for an affiliate website since we need a third metric besides the keyword’s usage count for weighted frequency analysis.
+You may think that you can’t perform a keyword frequency analysis for a data frame, but it is not true.
 For a third metric, you may calculate the weight of that query or query group.

 queries = pd.read_csv(‘Queries-ex.csv’, index_col=None)